-Country Style Ribs are slow roasted for meltingly tender meat that is the ultimate in comfort food.
-This easy recipe starts with a perfectly balanced dry rib rub and then gets slathered in our favorite barbecue sauce for this cut of meat.
+Oven baked country style pork ribs are slow-roasted for melt-in-your-mouth comfort food.
+This easy recipe starts with a perfectly balanced dry rib rub and then gets slathered in our favorite barbecue sauce.

 Country-style ribs aren’t really ribs at all.
-They are really more like pork chops.
-This cut of pork is from the pork shoulder where the loin and shoulder meet and may include small portions of the upper rib bones.
+They are more like pork chops.
+This cut of pork is from the pork shoulder where the loin and shoulder meet.
+They may include small portions of the upper rib bones.
 This area is also called the blade end of the loin.

-Not unlike a pork shoulder roast, these boneless country-style pork ribs benefit from low and slow cooking or pressure cooking such as in this Instant Pot Pork Roast.
+Like a pork shoulder roast, these boneless pork ribs benefit from low and slow cooking.
+They also are a great candidate for pressure cooking such as in this Instant Pot Pork Roast.

-For our boneless country style ribs, I like to make my own dry rib rub and barbecue sauce.
+For our boneless oven baked country style pork ribs, I like to make my own dry rib rub and barbecue sauce.
 I know this particular combination works well together.

 Dry Rib Rub:

 - Paprika.
 Use a milder and sweeter variety, often domestic, or a good Hungarian variety that is not spicy.
-Spanish varieties are smoky which aren't using in this recipe.
+Spanish varieties are smoky which isn't used in this recipe.